School Liaison Officer

 School Liaison Officers: Serve as the primary point of contact for school-related matters; Represent, inform, and assist Commands; Assist military Families with school issues; Coordinate with local school systems; Forge partnerships between the military and schools.

-Service members serving on continuous federal active duty for at least 180 days are eligible for using the School Liaison's services.
+Service members serving on continuous active duty for at least 180 days are eligible for using the School Liaison's services.

 The Army has an active School Liaison Officer program on each of its installations.
 The Army School Liaison Officers (SLO) serve the Active, National Guard, Army Reserve, and Accessions Commands and geographically dispersed Families within a one-hour distance of their installation.